Naga Munchetty: Personal life

-Naga married ITV broadcast consultant James Haggar in 2004.
-The couple live in Rickmansworth, Hertfordshire.
-She previously dated Norwegian footballer Jonny Hansen.

 Munchetty plays jazz trumpet and classical piano.
-She plays golf, with a handicap of nine in 2015.
+She plays golf and had a handicap of nine in 2015.
 In April 2024, while talking to Paul Merton on the BBC Radio 4 programme Room 101, she revealed her handicap had gone down to six.
 In October 2012, she won the Hertfordshire de Paula Cup at Bishop's Stortford Golf Club.
-She is now a committee member of Moor Park Golf Club, where she presents the annual Charity Golf Day in June.
+She has been a committee member of Moor Park Golf Club, where she has presented its charity golf day.

-She is also a trustee of local theatre Watersmeet, and a governor at St Joan of Arc Catholic School, Rickmansworth.

 Munchetty was diagnosed with adenomyosis in September 2022 and revealed her diagnosis during her BBC Radio 5 Live programme in May 2023.